MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 This might be an issue with your current environment.
 If refreshing your browser doesn't resolve the issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) to create a new environment.
 Use that environment to create your bot.

-### The PowerApps environment I created does not show up in the down menu of Virtual Agent, why?
+### The PowerApps environment I created does not show up in the drop down menu of Virtual Agent, why?

 Your environment might not show up in the drop down due to the following reasons:
-    1. The enviroment doesn't have a database created.
-To resolve this, go to [admin.powerapps.com]() to create a database in your environment.
+ - The enviroment doesn't have a database created.
+To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com) to create a database in your environment.
-    2. The envornment's region is set to non-US.
+ - The envornment's region is set to non-US.
 To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md)
-    3. The enviroment didn't finish setting up.
+ - The enviroment didn't finish setting up.
 To resolve this, retry in a few minutes

 ## Topic creation and management